What Foods Should You Not Feed Your 9 Month Old Baby?

 Pay close attention to the size of the bites you offer your baby.
 Large pieces can get stuck in their throat and choke them.
 Most foods should be given to them mashed or pureed.
 If you do feed them food in pieces, try not to go over ½ inch per piece.

 Specialists recommend waiting a year to feed babies potentially allergenic foods.
-However, it is advisable to introduce these foods gradually while closely observing their reaction, especially if there is a genetic predisposition to allergies.
+However, it¿s advisable to introduce these foods gradually.